VictorAChang/employee_retention_IBM/README.md

 <b style="font-size: 125%;"> Scope of the Problem and Business Impact </b>

 High employee turnover costs businesses significantly.
-According to Gallup (2023), replacing an employee can cost half to two times the employee’s annual salary.
+According to Gallup (2023), replacing an employee can cost one-half to two times the employee’s annual salary.
 For a mid-sized organization, this could mean hundreds of thousands to millions of dollars annually.
-Furthermore, turnover negatively affects productivity and employee morale.
-For instance, U.S. companies lose about $1 trillion annually due to voluntary turnover (Gallup, 2023).
+U.S. companies lose about $1 trillion annually due to voluntary turnover (Gallup, 2023).

+High employee turnover also negatively impacts businesses in non-direct non-financial ways that can hinder long term success.
+One major consequence is the loss of institutional knowledge, which disrupts operations and reduces overall efficiency when experienced employees leave (Lancaster, 2024).
+Turnover also burdens remaining staff, increasing workloads and stress levels, which can lead to burnout and lower morale.
+This environment often fosters a toxic workplace culture where engagement and collaboration suffer (Lancaster, 2024).

 <h1 style="text-align:center;"> Data Exploration </h1>